-This chicken takes on a glorious medley of flavors from spinach, tomatoes, artichoke hearts and lemon.
-It makes a wonderful hearty meal, and can be eaten on its own or top any pasta.
-In a traditional version, it would grace wheat pasta.
+This Tuscan chicken skillet is a glorious medley of flavors from spinach, tomatoes, artichoke hearts and lemon.
+It makes a wonderful hearty meal over pasta, zoodles, or spaghetti squash noodles.

 I love that the Tuscan chicken can be made in one pan, and is gluten-free and dairy-free.
 The sauce gets its creaminess from coconut cream and has enough body to hold up with the sweeter flavor of zoodles (zucchini squash noodles) or spaghetti squash noodles.

 The chicken pieces are seasoned and sautéd in oil first until nearly done, then removed to a plate while you make the sauce.
-Sautéing not only lets you cook the chicken but also seals flavors into the meat.
+Sautéing starts the cooking process for the chicken and seals flavors into the meat.

-It’s important to simmer the sauce long enough for it to thicken and, of course, for the chicken to be completely cooked through.
+It’s important to simmer the sauce long enough for it to thicken and, once you add the chicken back in, for it to be completely cooked through.
 Times can vary depending on the thickness of your chicken thighs.

 My cooking times are based on the Mary’s Organic boneless and skinless chicken thighs I buy at Natural Grocers.